Aasathmani/map_assignment/README.md

   8. All the field are filled then only we can able to create a profile
   9. Once creation done the app bar name changed into profile
   10. If you want edit the profile ,In the app bar edit button is there.
+  11. without clicking edit all the fields are not editable
-  11. After tapping we can able to edit the fields and updare the profile .
+  12. After tapping we can able to edit the fields and updare the profile .

 Approch :
 1. BLOC architucture